BrandonAlex/SMTP-Client/README.md

 # SMTPDemo
-Send email using SMTP, defined it a different way than SMTP
+Send an email using Simple Mail Transfer Protocol (SMTP)